oskapt/docker-gitlab/README.md

 ### config.yml

 This is used for gitlab-shell.
-If you have an external Redis server (see below), then you'll want to put that information here. *FIXME*
+If you have an external Redis server (see below), then you'll want to put that information here.
+If you don't have one or its IP will change, you can leave this alone and it will be set by `/start` when the container boots. *FIXME*

 ### gitlab.yml